damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 <div class="panel-body">

 Yes, I'm purple!
+Hover the cursor over me! :)
 {: .purple}

 </div>
 </div>

+And yes, the `<style>` tag is _in_ this very markdown file.
 Believe it or not!

 ----